-1.6.8 Existing DAC and IRWMG Relationship
+1.6.10 Existing DAC and IRWMG Relationship

-The Kings Basin IRWMG has had some level of relationship with DACs in the Kings Basin Region since its inception.
-Immediately prior to beginning the KBDAC Study, several large DACs were official IRWMG Members including cities of Fresno, Dinuba, Kerman, Parlier, and Reedley and the Raisin City Water District.
+The Upper Kings Basin IRWMG has had some level of relationship with DACs in the region since its inception.
+Immediately prior to beginning the UKB Study, several large DACs were official IRWMG Members including cities of Fresno, Dinuba, Kerman, Parlier, and Reedley and the Raisin City Water District.
 Additionally, several smaller DACs were official Interested Parties of the IRWMG including Bakman Water Company, Biola CSD, City of San Joaquin, Cutler Public Utility District (PUD), East Orosi CSD, Hardwick Water Company, London CSD, Orosi PUD, Riverdale PUD and Sultana CSD.

-One benefit of being a Member or Interested Party of the IRWMG is that communities are eligible to submit project information sheets to the IRWMG to have their project(s) included on the IRWM Project List.
-Of the above listed communities, several had submitted projects for the project list prior to the initiation of the KBDAC Study.
-Those communities include East Orosi CSD, Biola CSD, City of Fresno, Sultana CSD, Raisin City Water District, Bakman Water Company, Hardwick Water Company, London CSD, City of Reedley and City of Dinuba.
+As a member or interested party of the IRWMG, the communities are eligible to submit a project information sheets to the IRWMG to have their project(s) included on the IRWM Project List.
+Of the above listed communities, several had submitted projects for the project list prior to the initiation of the UKB Study.
+Those communities include East Orosi CSD, Biola CSD, City of Fresno, Sultana CSD, Raisin City Water District, Bakman Water Company, Hardwick Water Company, London CSD, City of Reedley and City of Dinuba,